Anattā (The Easy-to-Read Version)

 Anattā, often translated as “non-self”, is a central concept in Buddhism that can be difficult to fully grasp.
 But is it simply about the absence of ego or is there more to it?

-In this blog post, I will explore the true meaning of anattā and how it can enhance your mindfulness practice.
+In this blog post, we will explore the true meaning of anattā and how it can enhance your mindfulness practice.
 The post will help you to understand the concept and its potential impact on your life.

 What Is Anatta in Buddhism?